CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 Below the comment `// do stuff` within createLayer is where we will add the fun customization possible with Torque.js, the focus of this lesson.

-Within the HTML template, replace the 'documentation' user_name stored in the layerSource object with your own username in order to pull in the dataset from your CartoDB account.
+Within the HTML template, put your CartoDB user name in the quotes after `user_name` in the layerSource object in order to pull in the dataset from your CartoDB account.

 {% highlight javascript %}
 // setup layer
     var layerSource = {
         type: 'torque',
         options: {
-            user_name: 'documentation', // replace with your user name
+            user_name: 'your_user_name', // replace with your user name
             table_name: 'academy_torque_stork',
             cartocss: $("cartocss")
         }